1 Nature is maximally efficient

 12 The garden at the end of the street

 Exploration.Nature likes motion.
 Everything that happens in nature is a kind of motion.
+Also all colours.

 To describe motion with precision, use the speed limit v≤c, the action limit W≥ℏ and the force limit F≤c⁴/4G: this yields quantum theory, general relativity and cosmology.
-Realize the limits with crossing switches of strands with Planck radius, form rational tangles, deform them with Reidemeister moves: this yields the particles, the interactions, the constants and the Lagrangian of the standard model.
+Realize the limits with crossing switches of strands with Planck radius, form rational tangles, and deform them with Reidemeister moves: this yields the particles, the interactions, the constants and the Lagrangian of the standard model.

-Every equation of physics follows from strands.
+Every equation of physics follows and emerges from strands.

 Every type of motion, every measurement, and every observation follows from strands.